Categories: Tutorials

 Finally, drag your plugin folder from the left column into an empty space in the right column.
 (Again, be sure not to drop the folder into one of your existing plugin folders.)

-Now, you should be able to find and activate your new plugin in your WordPress dashboard by going to Plugins > Installed Plugins
+Now, you should be able to find and activate your new plugin in your WordPress dashboard by going to Plugins > Installed Plugins.

-If you would like to download items from your WordPress media library using FTP, you can do so by navigating to wp-content/uploads/
+If you would like to download items from your WordPress media library using FTP, you can do so by navigating to wp-content/uploads/, which contains all of the media files you’ve uploaded to your WordPress site.

 By default, this directory is organized into subdirectories by the year and month of the upload date: